Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 Adding support for some SIF 3.2 Infrastructure functionality:
  - HTTP HEAD supported for 'root' service (i.e. .../StudentPersonals).
  - "Changes Since" support for Object Providers.
 Please refer to the release notes in the directory "release/v0.8.0" for additional details and upgrade instructions.
+Upgraded some core library to later versions.

 #########################################################################################################
 # Download Instructions